 School Bus Rebates: Diesel Emissions Reduction Act (DERA)

-EPA to offer rebates in addition to grants to reduce harmful emissions from older, dirtier diesel vehicles.
-The rebate program has funded vehicle replacements or retrofits for almost 2,000 vehicles to date.
+The Diesel Emissions Reduction Act (DERA) of 2010 (PDF) (7 pp, 133 K , January 2011, About PDF) allows EPA to offer rebates in addition to grants to reduce harmful emissions from older, dirtier diesel vehicles.
+The rebate program has funded vehicle replacements or retrofits for over 2,000 vehicles.
 Typically, the rebate application period opens in the fall and projects are completed in less than one year.

 School buses travel over four billion miles each year, providing the safest transportation to and from school for more than 25 million American children every day.
 However, diesel exhaust from these buses has a negative impact on human health, especially for children, who have a faster breathing rate than adults and whose lungs are not yet fully developed.